antrakeshri10-lgtm/PhonePe-Analysis/README.md

 - Weekdays account for a larger share of transaction activity than weekends.
 - Loans contribute the highest transaction value among the services analysed.
-- Different age segments contribute significantly to overall transaction activity.
+- Gen X and Millenials contribute significantly to overall transaction activity.
 - The dashboard records an overall payment success rate of approximately 96%.
 - Transaction activity varies across months, with noticeable fluctuations throughout the year.